Strengthening employee engagement

 On the international level, most subsidiaries devote a significant portion of their budget each year to developing their employees’ skills, using both internal resources and courses provided by external trainers.
 An employee’s training often begins as soon as he/she joins the company and continues throughout his/her career.

-Brazil implemented a program called Campus Virbac, which aims to train its employees throughout the year on behavioral skills, such as emotional intelligence and how to give and receive feedback.
-This subsidiary also funds English lessons for people who are required to use the language in their daily activities.
-As a follow-up on the training, a Test of English for international communication (TOEIC) is conducted at the beginning and end of the year to measure learning progress and determine whether the courses will be held again the following year.
-Uruguay also supports employees who need to improve their English language proficiency.
+Brazil implemented a program called Campus Virbac, which aims to train its employees throughout the year on behavioral skills, such as how to give and receive feedback, or even on emotional intelligence.
+Regarding English courses for people who are required to use the language in their daily activities, this subsidiary uses the goFLUENT platform, now available to offer everyone the opportunity to develop their language skills.
+For strategic positions, this learning is verified via a TOEIC test.
+Uruguay also supports employees who need to improve their English language proficiency via this new platform.

 Performance evaluation and recognition